-2013 Fraser River Freshet Information
+2014 Fraser River Freshet Information

 Link to Provincial Forecasts: http://bcrfc.env.gov.bc.ca/bulletins/freshet.htm

-Expected peak this year (assuming relatively normal spring runoff conditions) is 8,700 cubic metres per second at Hope.
+Fraser River Freshet Outlook was presented to Council.
+Overall snowpack for the Fraser River basin is 99% of normal as of April 1st; approximately the same as last year's snowpack, which was also about 100% of normal.
+Expected peak this year (assuming relatively normal spring runoff conditions) is 8,600 cubic metres per second at Hope.
 This would result in water levels in the order of 5.5m at the Mission Gauge.

 The peak will depend on the weather during May and June and higher than average flows will occur if there is delayed snowmelt followed by a sudden hot spell or if widespread heavy rainfall coincides with peak snowmelt.